 Best Blu-ray and 4K Blu-ray players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Blu-ray and 4K Blu-ray players you can buy in 2019.

-Let's face it, Blu-ray discs provide a whopping improvement picture and sound quality over standard DVDs.
+Let's face it, Blu-ray discs provide a whopping improvement to picture and sound quality over standard DVDs.

 They include the latest sound technologies (Dolby Digital TrueHD or DTS HD Master Audio) and one of the next-gen object-based Dolby Atmos and DTS:X formats.

-And, of course, a 4K player will play 4K Blu-ray discs in Ultra HD.
-There's a decent selection of 4K discs now available, so the time has never been better to upgrade.
+And, of course, a 4K player will play 4K Blu-ray discs in Ultra HD, adding not only extra detail and HDR to your picture, but also object-based surround formats such as Dolby Atmos and DTS:X. There are loads of 4K discs to choose from, so the time has never been better to upgrade.

 If you want an affordable route into the world of 4K Blu-ray, the Sony UBP-X700 is a great shout.
 It's one of the most talented 4K players we've seen at this kind of money.
 It’s a fun, involving performance - pictures are stacked with detail.
 The Sony displays a wonderfully subtle picture that’s impeccably judged while being hugely entertaining.
-Skin-tones are natural, action scenes are handled with smooth and stable motion, and there’s a lifelike quality to the X700's picture that just draws you in.
 Sound quality is equally stirring with its zippy, dynamic character complimenting that class-leading picture.

 The Sony ticks all the boxes you'd expect a player to at this price, and includes both Dolby Vision and HDR10 support.
 Despite not flashing the hi-res audio badge, the X700 can also play up to 24bit/192kHz files in all popular formats, including WAV, FLAC and DSD.
 There's also smart functionality and twin HDMI outputs.
 This Sony machine is good enough to boost all manner of home cinema systems, so you can buy with confidence.